baobabsoluciones/cornflow/cornflow-dags/DAG/rostering/README.rst

 - Employee holidays: the days in which an employee is on holiday and therefore can not work.
 - Store holidays: the days in which the store is closed and therefore nobody works.
 - Employee downtime: the days in which an employee can not work due an illness.
+- Employee preferences: starting and number of hours preferences for one day.

 - Parameters: